revodavid/openai-prompt-engineering-lab/docs/10-Explore-Models.md

 > If you're using OpenAI instead of Azure OpenAI Service, you don't need to pre-deploy models and can skip to the next section.

-Return to the Azure OpenAI Studio.
-(If you've closed the browser window,select your Azure OpenAI resource in the [Azure Portal](https://portal.azure.com), select the "Overview" tab, and click "Go to Azure OpenAI Studio".)
+If it's not open already, navigate to your Azure OpenAI Studio homepage:

+1. In the [Azure Portal](https://portal.azure.com), click on the Azure OpenAI resource `openai-lab-build` and select the Overview tab.
+2. Click the "Go To Azure OpenAI Studio" link to open the Azure OpenAI Studio.

+Remember, you chose your own unique name to replace `openai-lab-build` above.
+During this workshop you will often need to return to the home page of the Azure OpenAI Studio, so refer back to this section if you need a reminder of how to get there.

 Click on **Deployments** in the "Management" section of the left pane.
 You should have two models deployed: